TannerReynolds/SimpleOres2/README.md

 SimpleOres2
 ==========

-Repository for SimpleOres 2 by AleXndrTheGr8st
+Repository for SimpleOres2

+Created by AleXndrTheGr8st, maintained by Sinhika.

+Forge 1.14.2 port enabled thanks to Cadiboo's LGPL-licensed example code
+<https://github.com/Cadiboo/Example-Mod> that he made free to all to borrow,
+in the hopes of encouraging good coding practices in Forge mods.
+I hope I did a good job with it.

-WARNING: 1.14 is a Work-in-Progress, Do Not Use.
+**WARNING: 1.14 is a Work-in-Progress, Do Not Use.**

 License
 -------